NessXo874/PowersMenu/README.md

 # PERMISSIONS

-For let or not someone access to the panel :
+For let or for not let someone access to the panel :

   - Go to PowersMenu folder
   - Access server.lua and modify SuperPouvoir table ( line 1 )